thim81/openapi-format/readme.md

 Next to the ordering & formatting, the CLI provides additional options to filter fields & parts of the OpenAPI document based on flags, tags, methods, operationID's and even unused components.

+The openapi-format CLI has the option to convert an OpenAPI 3.0 document to an OpenAPI version 3.1.

 ## Table of content
 * [Use-cases](#use-cases)
 * [Features](#features)